 WHERE: Portland, OR

 NSTI is a free two-week day camp that offers high school girls a foundation in the transportation industry and a chance to strengthen their STEM skills.
 Students will be introduced to a strong network of women (including ODOT, FHWA, PBOT, and more) working in transportation in the Portland metropolitan region, helping them to build their leadership skills, strengthen their college applications and envision a possible future for themselves working in transportation.
-The first Summer Transportation Institute at Portland State took place in the summer of 2016, and the program was offered again in 2017.
-(Learn more about the program)

 Transportation Workshop at Chicas Summer Camp